-The days of being frowned upon for traveling alone are, thankfully, behind us.
-The number of solo travelers has increased, according to a recent VISA Global Intentions Study.
-Twenty-four percent of leisure travelers vacationed alone last year, compared to 15-percent in 2013.
+The days of being embarrassed or frowned upon for traveling alone are, thankfully, behind us.
+The number of solo travelers continues to rise, according to the VISA Global Intentions Study.

 OK, we might get some blowback on this one.
 But, here’s the deal.
 Staying at a hotel with staff, guests, and security might be safer than staying all by yourself in a vacation rental.
 A vacation is supposed to be a time when you relax and have fun.
 If you have to be extra vigilant about your surroundings all the time, then, guess what?
 Having fun will take a backseat.
 Having a concierge, front desk staff, hotel security, and other visitors around might help you sleep better and focus all your energy on sightseeing, and not that noise in the middle of the night.

 It might sound crazy, but unless you want strangers to bother you – put a ring on it.
 It just takes the pressure off and it keeps people from making unwanted passes or harassing you.
 No better way to ruin a relaxing time at the pool than getting ogled and talked to by someone trying to hook up with you.
 If you’re single and want to meet someone, then by all means, take off the ring when you spot someone attractive.
 But, better to have it and just take it off, than to not have it at all.

 3. BOOK GROUP ACTIVITIES ONLINE BEFORE YOU GO

 Talk about fun.
 From dance classes to city group tours to cooking lessons, there’s a lot to do.
 And, thanks to the good ol’ Internet, you can plan and pay for it ahead of time.
 Mixing up your “alone” time with group activities can bring balance and more “joie de vivre.”
 We’ve already covered the best and most inexpensive places to book vacation activities online.
 There is a lot to sort through, so give yourself plenty of time.